 Michelle Danner and Alexandra Guarnieri head the independent film production company, All In Films, and have produced several films, including Hello Herman, and soon to be released, The Bandit Hound.
 All in Films, has several film projects in development, including a television series of The Bandit Hound and a sequel to the movie.
 The mission of All In Films is to produce high-quality, independent movies geared to entertain & spark social commentary.

 “The Bandit Hound” is a Dove certified Family Friendly movie being released by Alchemy on April 12, 2016, on VOD, Blu-Ray, and DVD.

 “Hello Herman” written by John Buffalo Mailer, starred Norman Reedus (“The Walking Dead” and “Boondock Saints”) and Martha Higareda (“McFarland, USA” and “Carlos”).
 “Hello Herman,” is a compelling drama about a tragic Columbine-esque school shooting and its devastating effects.
 The movie premiered at the Hollywood Film Festival and had its international premiere at the Monaco Charity Film Festival winning the award for socially relevant film and was released in 2014 nationwide.

-Michelle Danner has produced and acted in the award-winning short, Dos Corazones, which won Best Cinematography & Audience Favorite at the Malibu Film Festival.
-In 2006 she made her feature film-directing debut with How to Go Out on A Date in Queens, which won four LA Film Awards including Best Director.
-The film starred Jason Alexander, Esai Morales, Ron Perlman, Kimberly Williams, Rob Estes, and Alison Eastwood.
+In 2006, she made her feature film-directing debut with “How to Go Out on a Date in Queens,” which won four LA Film Awards including Best Director.
+It starred Jason Alexander, Esai Morales, Ron Perlman, Kimberly Williams, Rob Estes, and Alison Eastwood.

-Michelle’s two new acting books: The Daily Ritual and The Golden Box will be released in 2013.
+Michelle’s two new acting books: The Daily Ritual and The Golden Box will be released in 2017.